geoffxy/conductor/website/docs/task-types/run-experiment.md

 current commit.
 Conductor defines closeness as the number of commits separating the repository's current commit (`HEAD`) and the task version's commit.
 If there are multiple closest task versions, Conductor selects the most recent one as determined by execution timestamp.
+If there are no "compatible" outputs, Conductor will execute the task.

 ### Projects Without Git

 If your project is not managed using Git (or has Conductor's Git integration explicitly disabled), Conductor will always select the most _recent_ version of the task's outputs.
 Recency is determined by when the task was executed (i.e., a timestamp).
-If there are no outputs available, the task will be executed.
+If there are no outputs available, Conductor will execute the task.

 ## Usage Example